 - Freedom to work with whatever you wish

 Since you are the one who starts it individually, you have the freedom to decide on what you want to deal with for example, if you want to specialize in t-shirts only or even mugs.
 It all depends on your preference.

 - Limited for simple products

 Special printers are involved and they do not work on everything.
-There are specific materials that it works excellently on such as t-shirts, hoods, mugs, and sweatshirts.
+There are specific materials that it works excellently on, such as t-shirts, hoodies, mugs, and sweatshirts.

 - Relationship with customers is not achieved

 One does not get the chance to interact with the customers directly.
 Feedback from customers regarding your products may not be sufficient to know what to improve,